sjpb/os-volume-tests/README.md

 # Status

 Works on all tested images.
-See https://github.com/systemd/systemd/issues/30246; had to remove the required-by= .. nfs, because:

-1. That isn't actually supported in RL8, so is silently ignored.
+See https://github.com/systemd/systemd/issues/30246.
+Note that when specifying `required-by= .. nfs..` we *must* also add `remote-fs.target`.
+This is because:
+1. `remote-fs` is the default, which is removed with an explicit specification.
-1. It removes the default required-by, which means the mount unit is never actually started.
+1. Removing this default means the mount unit is never actually started.
 I.e. If A specifies RequiredBy=B, A is started when B is started.
 So if B is the NFS server, which isn't actually started, then A never starts.
+1. `x-systemd.required-by` isn't supported by RL8 (although `requires` and some others are) which means just specifying `required-by .. nfs..` works, as it is silently ignored.